luslab/oz-bulk-rnaseq/G. Read Quantification.md

 			decoder.files = "inputData/annoFiles/decoder.byUID.txt",
 			calc.DESeq2 = TRUE, calc.edgeR = TRUE);

 # Once you have read in the QC data, you can build all sorts of plots.
-See Figure 1 for one example5 .
-EXAMPLE 1: The makeMultiPlot.all can be used to automatically generate a full battery of multi-plot figures:
+# EXAMPLE 1: The makeMultiPlot.all can be used to automatically generate a full battery of multi-plot figures:
 makeMultiPlot.all(res,
 				outfile.dir = "outputData/qortsPlots/summaryPlots/",
 				plot.device.name = "png");